Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You plan to store 20 TB of data in Azure.
 The data will be accessed infrequently and visualized by using Microsoft Power BI.
 You need to recommend a storage solution for the data Which two solutions should you recommend?
-Each correct answer presents a complete solution.

 - [x] Azure Data Lake.
 - [ ] Azure Cosmos DB.
-- [x] Azure SQL Data Warehouse.
+- [x] Azure Synapse Analytics.
 - [ ] Azure SQL Database.
 - [ ] Azure Database for PostgreSQL.